chinazoannastecia/W2-PM-CYBERSECURITY-NETWORKWALKS/README.md

 **Risk level key: ● Critical ● Medium ● Low**

 None of the items above were exploited or confirmed as actual vulnerabilities, this was purely an information-gathering and host-discovery exercise.
 A version number, an open port, or a DNS record on its own doesn't prove a system is exploitable; it just narrows down where a deeper, authorised test would need to look.
+## 5. Recommendations

+1. **Strip version detail out of what the stack advertises** WhatWeb only found the WordPress 7.1 and WP Download Manager 3.3.58 version numbers because WordPress prints them straight into the page's meta generator tag and into script/style query strings by default.
+Removing the generator tag (a one-line filter in `functions.php`: `remove_action('wp_head','wp_generator')`) and stripping version query strings from enqueued assets would mean a casual WhatWeb-style scan no longer hands over exact version numbers for free.

+2. **Patch WordPress core and the Download Manager plugin on a schedule, not reactively** WordPress Download Manager has had multiple file download and access control CVEs in the past.
+Keeping core and plugins updated on a weekly check would close that gap.

+3. **Trim what the response headers give away** The `Link` header currently exposes the full REST API discovery URL and a direct link to page 53 to anyone running `curl -I`.
+Since the site doesn't appear to need public REST discovery for logged-out visitors, adding `remove_action('wp_head','rest_output_link_wp_head')` would drop that line from the headers.
+It would also be worth moving the `referrer-policy` from `no-referrer-when-downgrade` to the stricter `strict-origin-when-cross-origin`, since the current setting still leaks the full referring URL over HTTPS-to-HTTPS navigation.

+4. **Re-check the DNS and mail records against what's actually in use** The SPF record currently authorises both `+ip4:50.87.144.87` and `+ip4:192.232.216.135`.
+If only one mail server is actually sending, the other entry should be removed to reduce spoofing surface.
+The 6 different cPanel A records found by DNSRecon should also be verified and cleaned if any are stale.

+5. **Hide BIND version on authoritative nameservers** Both `192.232.216.131` and `50.87.144.87` returned `BIND 9.16.23-RH`.
+Setting `version "not currently available";` in `named.conf` stops giving away the exact patch level to anyone who queries `version.bind`.

+6. **Keep ModSecurity enabled and tuned** wafw00f correctly flagged ModSecurity.
+No change needed, just keep the rule-set updated and in blocking mode.

+7. **Secure the local hotspot and document host changes** My Nmap ping scan on `192.168.43.0/24` found 2 live hosts (`192.168.43.244` with MAC `66:0B:CB:7B:10:A8` and `192.168.43.197`).
+This was only a host discovery scan (`-sn`), so the next step in a lab would be a controlled port scan to confirm no unexpected services are exposed.
+On a personal hotspot, keep the hotspot password strong and disconnect unknown devices.

+8. **Keep a running log instead of a one-off scan result** Saving the Nmap output (hosts, MAC addresses, scan time) each time a scan is run - the way Section 8 of this report already does for this one, turns individual scans into a timeline.
+That makes it far quicker to spot when something has changed, rather than relying on memory of what a network looked like last time.

+9. **Keep every test inside the written scope** Everything in this report stayed inside two clear boundaries: `networkwalks.com`, which already permits public footprinting, and my own hotspot range `192.168.43.0/24` for the Nmap scan.
+No external network was scanned.

+## 6. Conclusion

+My week 2 gave me a hands-on run-through of the two things that typically kick off a security assessment: gathering what's publicly available about a target, and then actively scanning to see what's reachable on a network.

+The footprinting half showed how much can be pieced together without touching the target directly, WHOIS for ownership and hosting history, WhatWeb for the technology stack, Nslookup for the resolving IP, curl for what the server volunteers in its headers, wafw00f for the firewall sitting in front, and DNSRecon for the full DNS and mail picture.
+None of it required exploitation, just careful reading of what each tool returned.

+The Nmap half shifted from reading to probing: sweeping my own hotspot subnet `192.168.43.0/24` turned up two live devices and their MAC addresses in 12.58 seconds.
+Even a simple ping scan shows the first step of active discovery.

+If there's one takeaway from the week, it's that documentation matters as much as the technical work itself, a finding is only useful if it's written down clearly enough that someone else (or future me) can see what was run, what came back, and what it actually means in terms of risk.
+Everything here stayed within the scope I was authorized for: a domain that is public and my own local network.

 *